-Truly going off grid, if only for a day, is like medicine for the mind, body and soul.
-Pick a dot on the map, temporarily disable all social media apps and visit a new place, preferably somewhere wildly remote like Shetland, Orkney or a wee but and ben tucked away in the Highlands.
-Roam around, see where the wind guides you and ponder about life — you may even find yourself.
-If you don’t, no need to worry.
-There’s plenty of time for that!
+Truly going off-grid, if only for a day, is medicine for the mind, body and soul.
+Temporarily disable all social media apps, pick a remote destination on the map – like Shetland, Orkney or the Highlands – and roam around, seeing where the wind guides you.
+You may even find yourself; if you don’t, there’s plenty of time for that.

-Adrenaline junkie or not, get out of that comfort zone and make Munro-bagging a personal goal.
-The game is simple — climb as many Munros (Scottish mountains over 3000ft) as possible, from the famous to the far-removed.
-Oh, and there are 282 Munros in Scotland so you may want to spread it out over the decade.
-Then again, bagging just one is still a victory.
-Those views though.
+Adrenaline junkie or otherwise, get out of that comfort zone with Munro bagging.
+The game is simple: climb as many Munros – Scottish mountains over 3000ft (914m) – as possible.
+There are 282 Munros in Scotland, so you may want to spread it out over the decade.

-Whether on a remote bay in the southernmost inhabited island in the Outer Hebrides, the banks of Loch Assynt, the magical Quiraing of Skye or the Lost Valley in Glencoe, wild camping adopts an entirely new meaning in Scotland.
+Whether you find yourself on a remote bay in the Outer Hebrides, on the banks of Loch Assynt or at the Lost Valley in Glencoe, wild camping adopts an entirely new meaning in Scotland.
 With the exception of a couple of places, campers can pitch up a tent wherever they please.

-Ah to be young and free.
-Take advantage of Scotland’s own Route 66, the North Coast 500, and explore all pockets of Scotland from dramatic Highland vistas to historic hidden gems.
-Culture Tripping never looked so appealing.
+Ah, to be young and free.
+Take advantage of Scotland’s own Route 66, the North Coast 500, and explore over 500 miles (805km) of coastal scenery over seven to ten days.

-Oh Glasgow.
-A Unesco City of Music, this hip place boasts some of the most epic live music venues in Scotland, from King Tut’s Wah Wah Hut to the Barrowlands.
-Gaun yersel!
+A UNESCO City of Music since 2008, Glasgow is home to some of the most epic live-music venues in Scotland – from King Tut’s Wah Wah Hut to the Barrowlands.

-Ever been to a real party?
-Hold onto your wits and let your soul run free at one of Scotland’s music festivals — think Electric Fields lighting up the already magical grounds of Drumlanrig Castle, Glasgow’s hot new TRNSMT Festival at Glasgow Green, Shetland’s famous Folk Festival and Loopallu in Ullapool.
-That’s just the tip of the iceberg.
+From Electric Fields lighting up the already magical grounds of Drumlanrig Castle to Glasgow’s TRNSMT Festival at Glasgow Green, Shetland’s famous Folk Festival and Loopallu in Ullapool, Scotland is the place to be during festival season.

-One of the few regrets expressed by many students studying in Scotland is that they didn’t get out and truly explore the Highlands and islands when they had the chance.
+One of the few regrets of past students in Scotland is not exploring the Highlands and islands when they had the chance.
 Overrun with sensory riches and idyllic watering holes, what’s not to love?

 Or anywhere in Scotland for that matter.
-Sure, the likes of London and New York are fun but the Scottish NYE is a show like no other.
-Streets lined with parties, famous bands, outdoor ceilidhs, gourmet food, fireworks a plenty and barrels of booze.
-You can’t beat it.
+Sure, the likes of London and New York are fun, but the Scots know how to party.
+Think street parties, live music, outdoor ceilidhs, gourmet food, fireworks and barrels of booze.

-Sometimes all it takes is looking up to make sense of the world.
-Jet black canvases awash with a carpet of dancing stars, Scotland’s skies are some of Europe’s darkest — hence its many designated Dark Sky Discovery Sites, Dark Sky Island and Dark Sky Park.
-So, grab a bunch of pals and make a holiday out of it.
+Scotland’s skies are some of Europe’s darkest — hence its many designated Dark Sky Discovery Sites, Dark Sky Island and Dark Sky Park.
+Grab a bunch of pals, and make a holiday out of it.
 Who knows, you may even see the Mirrie Dancers.